selskiyvrach/GameObjectPooling/README.md

     - clear runtime hierarcy appearance. all pools' names consist from pool's order of creation appended with the type's name upon which this pool instance was created.
-    - API-safety.
-        pool's constructor is private. pool exposes GetPool method instead
     - error-safety.
-        GetPool's parameter 'Sample' is being checked for not having gameObject property - a case, where MonoBehaviour subtype instance is being created via class constructor by mistake.
+        Constructor's parameter 'Sample' is being checked for not having gameObject property - a case, where MonoBehaviour subtype instance is being created via class constructor by mistake.
-    - pool can be prewarmed with initial quantity and grows upon running out of items
     - further hierarchy cleaniness - if failed to return to pool, pool item destroys itself

 API